 Aavishkaar is a microfinance development company that provides equity finance and hands-on support to enterprises active in the microfinance sector in India.
 The investment strategy is to provide commercial long-term risk capital and active support to entrepreneurial microfinance institutions (MFIs) either at the early stage or growth stage.
-Aavishkaar invested in six MFIs and has completed one full exit and three partial exits at the end of 2020.
-Business operations in all Aavishkaar portfolio companies were impacted by the Covid-19 lockdown in India imposed in March 2020.
-At the end of 2020, most restrictions have been lifted and business and lending operations have resumed activities reaching almost pre-Covid levels.
-The portfolio in Aavishkaar has shown high resilience to the pandemic reflected in its very satisfactory underlying performance.
-Danish

-Microfinance Partners has a commitment of USD 3 million, equal to an ownership interest of 10%, and has a seat in the Advisory Committee."
+Aavishkaar invested in six MFIs and has completed one full exit and three partial exits at the end of 2021.
+Business and lending operations in all Aavishkaar portfolio have resumed activities reaching almost pre-Covid levels, with delinquency ratios steadily improving.
+Danish Microfinance Partners has a commitment of USD 3 million which has been fully drawn.
+Danish Microfinance Partners has an ownership interest of 10% and a seat in the Advisory Committee.